Tokyo Skytree 東京スカイツリー

 - Standing on the glass floor section to feel like you are floating in mid-air

-- Shopping for snacks shaped like the tower itself in the surrounding mall — Tokyo Solamachi
+- Shopping for snacks and sweets shaped like the tower itself in the surrounding mall — Tokyo Solamachi

 How to Get There